biogylo/face-treater/README.md

 # face-treater
+Batch alignment of face images.
- Checks all the pictures in a folder and copies to another folder only the pictures where the face is recognizable enough and applies transformations to keep the eyes and nose centered.
+Checks all the pictures in a folder and copies to another folder only the pictures where the face is not blurry, and its recognizable enough and applies transformations to keep the eyes and nose centered.

 ## How to set pictures up for detection and treatment